A Small Family Business: Quotes by Alan Ayckbourn

 (Kaleidoscope, 8 June 1987)

-A Small Family Business, is honesty.
+"I start with a theme and the theme in my new play, A Small Family Business, is honesty.
 It's about an honest man and his relationships in a dishonest society.
 I've often thought, for example, that if Jesus Christ came back and arrived in the City of London and spoke only the truth, he would probably be regarded as the greatest con man who ever lived."

 (Alan Ayckbourn, 1987)